segni-tafesse/ethio_agri_smart/lib/data/Watermelons.md

 When it comes to pruning watermelon, it is generally recommended to do so during the early morning hours or late afternoon when temperatures are cooler.
 Pruning during these times helps minimize stress on the plant and reduces the risk of heat-related damage.

 Pruning in the morning allows the plant to recover and heal throughout the day, benefiting from the cooler temperatures and reduced sun exposure.
 Pruning in the late afternoon ensures that the plant has ample time to recover overnight.
+# Crop Distance

+The recommended spacing between watermelon plants depends on the variety and the desired size of the fruits.
+In general, watermelon plants should be spaced about 3-4 feet (90-120 cm) apart in rows that are 6-8 feet (180-240 cm) apart.
+This spacing allows the plants to have enough room to grow and spread out their vines, which can be quite large.
+Adequate spacing also helps to prevent overcrowding, which can lead to disease and poor fruit development.
+By providing enough space between watermelon plants, you can promote better air circulation, sunlight exposure, and overall plant health, resulting in more productive harvests.